-- To establish and maintain such a system of risk identification and management which would allow minimisation of the negative effect the risks may produce on the Bank's operations and performance; - To identify and determine the acceptable risk level which would facilitate achievement of the Bank's strategic goals, i.e., Bank had set, that average risk level shall not exceed moderate risk level (description and methodology of measuring is included in internal documentation of the Bank); - To define the levels of responsibility of the Bank's risk management system and their respective functions; - > To define the risk management structure and methods; - > To ensure the Bank's statutory compliance.
+- To establish and maintain such a system of risk identification and management which would allow minimisation of the negative effect the risks may produce on the Bank's operations and performance; - To identify and determine the acceptable risk level which would facilitate achievement of the Bank's strategic goals; - To define the levels of responsibility of the Bank's risk management system and their respective functions; - > To define the risk management structure and methods; - > To ensure the Bank's statutory compliance.

-As a result of the regular capital adequacy assessment, the Bank has established that essential risks inherent in its current and planned business are as follows: credit risk, market risk (position risk and foreign exchange risk), operational risk, concentration risk, money laundering and terrorism financing risk (including sanctions risk), liquidity risk, interest rate risk, country risk, compliance risk, residual risk, reputational risk, leverage risk, systemic risk and business model risk.
-The settlement risk was also evaluated within the market risk assessment framework, i.e., the risk for which, if certain conditions are faced, minimum capital adequacy should be calculated.
+As a result of the regular capital adequacy assessment, the Bank has established that essential risks inherent in its current and planned business are as follows: credit risk, market risk (position risk and foreign exchange risk), operational risk, concentration risk, money laundering and terrorist financing risk, liquidity risk, interest rate risk, country risk, compliance risk, residual risk, reputational risk, leverage risk, systemic risk and strategic and business risk.
+Within market risk assessment framework the settlement risk was also evaluated, t.i., the risk for which, if certain conditions are faced, minimum capital adequacy should be calculated.